-When therapists recommend your program for the profound impact it has on kids and teens, you understand why parents and participants tell us…
+When behavioral specialists have recommend a program for the profound impact it has on kids and teens, you understand why parents and participants tell us…

 “You guys are so much more than music lessons.”

-Over the past 20 years, group members have consistently recognized the following benefits they have received from the performance group experience: Simply put, there is no program remotely like this.
+Over the past 20 years, group participants have consistently recognized the following benefits they have received from the performance group experience:

 Be certain to read this in its entirety, (please don’t skim) as

 there are aspects to be understood before applying.